Deriv Signal Bot — Free & Paid Tools for Kenya Traders

 Limitations for Kenya traders:

-- No built-in signal generation—you must create your own strategy
+- No built-in signal generation — you must create your own strategy from scratch

-- Limited to Deriv's asset list (no local Kenyan stocks)
+- Limited to Deriv's asset list (no local Kenyan stocks like EABL or Safaricom)

 The internet is flooded with "deriv bot xml free download" links and Telegram groups promising "dollar printer deriv bot" strategies.
 These files are often shared as XML configurations for Deriv Bot or MT5 EAs.
 While some are legitimate backtests, most are scams or outdated.